akuity/kargo/docs/docs/50-roadmap.md

 Iteration 4 will attempt to incorporate all logic related to no. 1 above into a standalone service.
-We hope that by the end of the iteration, we will be able to leverage that service to eliminate a substantial amount of bespoke "glue code" from some of AKuity's own internal processes.
+We hope that by the end of the iteration, we will be able to leverage that service to eliminate a substantial amount of bespoke "glue code" from some of Akuity's own internal processes.